Maiko Haaaan!!!

-Maiko Haaaan!!! (舞妓Haaaan!!!) is a Japanese comedy film released in 2007.
-Hitoshi Ueki made his final film appearance in the film.
+Maiko Haaaan!!! (舞妓 Haaaan!!!) is a Japanese comedy film directed by Nobuo Mizuta and released in 2007.
+Hitoshi Ueki made his final film appearance in this project.

 Plot

 Kimihiko Onizuka (Sadao Abe) is a salaryman infatuated with maiko (apprentice geisha) and whose greatest goal in life is to play a party game called yakyuken with one.
 Upon being transferred to his company's Kyoto branch, he dumps his coworker girlfriend Fujiko (Kou Shibasaki) and makes his first ever visit to a geisha house.
 However, when the realization of Kimihiko's lifelong dream is rudely interrupted by a professional baseball star named Kiichiro Naito (Shinichi Tsutsumi), he vows revenge by becoming a pro baseball player himself.
 Meanwhile, Fujiko decides to become an apprentice geisha.
 A rivalry between Kimihiko and Naito ensues in which they try to out-do each other at baseball, K-1, cooking, acting and even politics.